-As a teacher, she has taught writing at the University of Iowa, The School of the New York Times, the International Writing Program and Sackett Street Writers, as well as abroad in Jordan, Egypt and Eritrea.
+Zaina teaches writing at Barnard College, The School of the New York Times and LIU Post.
+She has also taught at the University of Iowa, the International Writing Program the Center for Fiction and Sackett Street Writers', as well as abroad in Jordan, Egypt and Eritrea, where she taught creative writing as part of a U.S. State Department/International Writing Program delegation.
 She has also led workshops for dreamers and DACA recipients through the Writer's Guild Initiative.

 As an editor, she curated a portfolio of prose and poetry in response to the travel ban, as well as a Q & A series with Muslim writers forThe Margins.
 She currently edits digital content for WNET's arts-focused television station, ALL ARTS.